 Now winters in Lapland may not be for everyone.
 The day’s are short and cold, and the nights are long and colder.
 While we were there, the temperature ranged from -30° C (-22° F) to 3° C (37° F).
-But if you can summon up courage to brace the cold, I guarantee you that this trip will be an unforgettable experience!
+But if you can summon up courage to brace the cold, I guarantee you that your trip will be an unforgettable experience full of unique experiences!

 Lapland in the winter